Pier 99

 The water reached my calves.

-It was dark enough that the street lights would be on any moment now.
+It was dark enough for streetlights to flicker on.
 The universal signal that it was time to come home.
-Whatever was delaying him, he had to be back soon, right?
+Whatever delayed him, he had to be back soon, right?

 Headlights streamed in both directions on the bridge.
 So many people going somewhere.
 None of them had any clue a kid was standing on a disappearing piece of nothing as the river swallowed it up.